jharwell/sierra/docs/src/plugins/engine/ros1gazebo/index.rst

 ROS1+Gazebo do not provide a random number generator manager, but SIERRA provides random seeds to each :term:`Experimental Run` which :term:`Project` code should use to manage random number generation, if needed, to maximize reproducability.
-By default SIERRA does not overwrite its generated random seeds for each experiment once generated; you can override with ``--no-preserve-seeds``.
+By default SIERRA does not overwrite its generated random seeds for each experiment once generated; you can override with :ref:`--no-preserve-seeds<src/reference/cli:sierra-cli---preserve-seeds>`.